 Discrepancies are Common

 There is no need to be alarmed if you see discrepancies between Convert reporting and other systems.
-It is a common scenario - a customer starts to gather data from their first Convert experiment and compares it with other data gathered in other systems such as analytic or e- commerce engines.
+It is a common scenario.
+A customer gathers data from their first Convert experiment and compares it with other data gathered in other systems such as analytic or e-commerce engines.

-At the beginning the discrepancies may seem huge and completely out of sync, but getting to know what the common pitfalls are will help you understand why.
-Discrepancies are usually not caused by your system configuration, but may be understood by knowing the differences likely to be encountered when comparing metrics in other systems.
+In the beginning, the discrepancies may seem huge and completely out of sync, but getting to know what the common pitfalls are will help you understand why.
+Discrepancies are usually not caused by your system configuration.
+These differences can be understood by getting to know its causes.

 Please read the following to learn what these common pitfalls are.